EpiphanySoft/oo/Readme.md

     > MyClass dtor

 In general, methods in a method chain are tied to their defining class and are called in either "top down" (forward) or "bottom up" (reverse) order.
-For life-cycle methods such as these, `ctor` is called in forward order and `dtor` in reverse as can be seen by the order of their `log()` statements.
+For life cycle methods such as these, `ctor` is called in forward order and `dtor` in reverse as can be seen by the order of their `log()` statements.